 “This delivery came at the right time, because HESTA recently threw its members under the bus by backing the gas expansion plans of another major climate wrecker, Santos.”

-Hostplus was then given a “heart”, with the advocacy body stating that the industry fund is in need of more "compassion for people and the planet”.
+Hostplus was then given a “heart”, with the advocacy body saying that the industry fund is in need of more “compassion for people and the planet”.

-“Hostplus has consistently failed to hold Woodside accountable for its polluting gas expansion plans and must instead start using its members’ retirement savings to advocate for a safe and equitable future.”
+“Hostplus has consistently failed to hold Woodside accountable for its polluting gas expansion plans and must instead start using its members’ retirement savings to advocate for a safe and equitable future,” it said.

-InvestorDaily reached out to the three funds.
-AustralianSuper and Hostplus said that they did not have a response on the campaign at the time.
+Super Review sister brand InvestorDaily reached out to the three funds.
+AustralianSuper and Hostplus said that they did not have a response to the campaign at the time.

-However, a spokesperson for HESTA assured that the fund is using share voting and engagement to seek more ambitious climate transition strategies from fossil fuel companies.
+However, a spokesperson for HESTA said that the fund is using share voting and engagement to seek more ambitious climate transition strategies from fossil fuel companies.

-“Last year, we voted against Woodside's Climate Transition Action Plan.
-We continue to engage with Woodside and are currently considering our voting position in relation to its upcoming AGM,” the spokesperson clarified.
+“Last year, we voted against Woodside’s Climate Transition Action Plan.
+We continue to engage with Woodside and are currently considering our voting position in relation to its upcoming AGM,” the spokesperson said.

-They added that both Woodside and Santos remain on HESTA’s “watchlist”, which comprises companies that are the focus of closer direct engagement and monitoring.
+They said that both Woodside and Santos remain on HESTA’s “watchlist”, which comprises companies that are the focus of closer direct engagement and monitoring.

-“We regularly review our portfolio and will continue to engage on these long-term climate transition strategies in the best interests of our members.”
+“We regularly review our portfolio and will continue to engage on these long-term climate transition strategies in the best interests of our members,” they said.

 “Instead of demanding an end to Woodside’s polluting oil and gas growth plans, super funds continue to let the company get away with climate carnage at the expense of their own members’ future,” Market Forces said last week.